A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Construction of a Local Linear Optimization Oracle

-Note that algorithm \ref{alg:llo} assumes that the input point $x$ is given by its convex decomposition into vertices.
-All optimization algorithms in this work use \ref{alg:llo} in the following way: they give as input to \ref{alg:llo} the current iterate $x_t$ and then given the output of algorithm \ref{alg:llo} $p_t$ they produce the next iterate $x_{t+1}$ by a taking a convex combination $x_t+1 \gets (1-\alpha)x_t + \alpha{}p_t$ for some parameter $\alpha\in(0,1)$.
-Thus if the convex decomposition of $x_t$ is given, updating it to the convex decomposition of $x_{t+1}$ is straightforward.
-Moreover, denoting $\mathcal{V}_t \subseteq \mathcal{V}$ the set of vertices that form the convex decomposition of $x_t$, it is clear from algorithm \ref{alg:llo} that $\vert{\mathcal{V}_{t+1} \setminus \mathcal{V}_t}\vert \leq 1$, since at most a single vertex ($v$) is added to the decomposition.
+Algorithm \ref{alg:llo} assumes that the input point $x$ is given by its convex decomposition into vertices.
+All optimization algorithms in this work use Algorithm \ref{alg:llo} in the following way: they give as input to Algrotihm \ref{alg:llo} the current feasible iterate $x_t\in\mP$, and then given the output of Algorithm \ref{alg:llo}, denoted in all algorithms by $p_t$, they produce the next iterate $x_{t+1}$ by taking a convex combination $x_{t+1} \gets (1-\alpha)x_t + \alpha{}p_t$, for some parameter $\alpha\in[0,1]$.
+Note that Algorithm \ref{alg:llo} implicitly produces the convex decomposition of the returned point $p_t$ and thus, given the convex decomposition of $x_t$, updating it to the convex decomposition of $x_{t+1}$ is straightforward.